cucats/golf-judge/problems/4/statement.md

 # Nested List Wrapping

 Wrap every list in another list.
-Apply this transformation recursively to all nested lists.
+Apply this transformation to all nested lists.

 - If the input is a list, wrap it: `[...]` → `[[...]]`
 - If the input is not a list (e.g., an integer), return it unchanged